 • Two teams are credited with the discovery of Haumea.
 A team led by Mike Brown at Caltech, photographed it in December 2004 and announced it in July 2005.
 A Spanish team led by José Luis Ortiz Moreno photographed it in 2003, but didn't notice it in their pictures until July 2005.

-• Was initially nicknamed Santa, and its two moons as Rudolph and Blitzen, before being given a less festive name later on.
+• Was initially nicknamed Santa, and its two moons as Rudolph and Blitzen, before being given less festive names later on.
 Shame.

-• Rings were discovered around Haumea in 2017.
-It is the first Trans-Neptunian Object known to have rings.
+• A ring was discovered around Haumea in 2017.
+It is the first Trans-Neptunian Object known to have a ring.

 • Has a white surface with dark red regions